Refuse to Primary Landfill

 Result: 1,563 tons (workday average)

 This is a measure of the average workday tons of material sent to the city’s primary landfill each month.
-It is one the best ways to determine progress towards San Francisco’s goal of zero waste.
+It is one of the best ways to determine progress towards San Francisco’s goal of zero waste.
 Progress towards zero waste—reduce, reuse, recycle and compost—conserves resources, combats climate change and creates jobs.

 TONS OF REFUSE TO PRIMARY LANDFILL